← All articles

 Make It Social

 Reading does not have to be solitary.
-Book clubs for children, reading challenges at local libraries (the Summer Reading Challenge is free and widely available), and simply talking about books makes reading feel like a social activity rather than a homework obligation.
+Book clubs for children, reading challenges at local libraries (the Summer Reading Challenge is free and widely available in the UK), and simply talking about books makes reading feel like a social activity.

 Asking “What happened in your book today?” with genuine curiosity — and sharing what you are reading yourself — creates the kind of reading culture in a household that children absorb naturally.